Download NHS WiFi posters and marketing materials to make users aware of the service in your GP practice.

 CCGs will get funding to implement NHS WiFi in general practices based on a calculation of GP surgery size.
 The funding will be part of the yearly GP IT fund and will come from NHS England.
 We will be writing to CCGs individually with the funding allocation and arrangements.

-June 2017: letters with details of funding sent out to CCGs
+Letters with details of funding sent out to CCGs.

 CCGs can choose whether to: